 - The Plateau of Productivity: “Perhaps it’s not the Business Model Canvas that matters, maybe it’s the focus on proving out my risky assumptions and continually improving my own methodology to do so!”

 It’s the same pattern over and over within individuals, small companies, and up to the eco-system level (enterprises, cities, small countries.)
 Everyone goes through it to some degree, with some adjustment of the slope of the curves.
 No one is exempt.

 I like to simplify this into a simple three step process: Inspiration, Application, Practice.

 (Why?
-Because everyone keeps asking me for a step by step process.
+Because everyone keeps asking me for a step by step process for agile transformation.
 Go figure, people like things that come in three steps.
 Build-Measure-Learn anyone?)